rocky-linux/documentation/docs/guides/cms/wordpress-on-lamp.md

     sudo dnf install php php-mysqlnd php-gd php-xml php-mbstring
 ```

-Once PHP is installed you must reload Apache to install it as an apache module and read its configuration files:
+After installing PHP you must reload Apache to install it as an apache module and read its configuration files:

 ## Restart Apache